alanorth/uganda-lug-dec-2013/README.md

 The presentation will be available at [http://localhost:8000](http://localhost:8000).

-### LICENSE
+### License

-This repository contains the code of [Reveal.js](https://github.com/hakimel/reveal.js) which is licensed under the [MIT license](https://github.com/hakimel/reveal.js/blob/master/LICENSE).
+This repository contains the code of [reveal.js](https://github.com/hakimel/reveal.js) which is licensed under the [MIT license](https://github.com/hakimel/reveal.js/blob/master/LICENSE).

 Otherwise, the contents of `source/` are [Unlicensed](http://unlicense.org/UNLICENSE).